ingun37/answers-db/books/Category Theory For Programmers/13. Free Monoids/3/a.md

 In haskell, `List ()`

-It’s a representation of natural numbers
+It's a representation of natural numbers